 Since the days of the settlement, Iceland has been a land of fishermen.
 Rough characters hewn from Viking stock, daily braving the deadly waters of the North Atlantic without a second thought.
 But I imagine that even the fiercest among them felt a shiver when coming ashore at Selatangar.

-Exciting to explore, but also unsettling.
+Exciting, but Selatangar is also deeply unsettling.
 In this harsh and unfriendly landscape, a split second of inattention could result in a nasty fall onto the craggy rock.
-It’s the kind of place which evil spirits might feel comfortable… indeed, the fishermen who lived here reported being attacked by a malicious ghost they called Tanga-Tómas.
+It’s the kind of place in which evil spirits might feel comfortable.
+Indeed, the fishermen who lived here reported being harassed by a malicious ghost they called Tanga-Tómas.

-Tanga-Tómas left us in peace during our visit, but Selatangar still spooked us a little.
-It’s awesome, but the place just has an evil aura, and I greeted our departure with relief.
+We didn’t encounter any ghosts during our visit, but Selatangar still left us spooked.
+The place just has an evil aura and, although I enjoyed the time we spent there, I greeted our departure with a sense of relief.

 September 14, 2013 at 6:06 pm